 Bassinets on airplanes lack proper restraints to secure the infant for the entire flight.
 Most of them only have a single velcro strap that won’t do much to hold a wriggling infant in check or prevent jostling during turbulence.

-When You Can Use an Airplane Bassinet for Baby
+When You Can Use an Airplane Bassinet

 Even if an airline offers a bassinet in flight, it’s not something you can use for the entire trip.
 Please note that all airlines require that infants are held during the take-off and landing.